 She suffers from excessive weight loss.

-The disease causes her to experience severe gastro-intestinal pain and she is beginning to lose sensation in her lower limbs.
+The disease causes her to experience severe gastro-intestinal pain and has lost sensation in her lower limbs.
 She now needs a walker and wheelchair to go out and can no longer work passionately as a hairdresser, her chosen occupation.

 The disease also causes a toxic build-up of two chemicals in her blood so she occasionally requires blood transfusions to normalize her blood chemistry.

 Because no match has been found Cristina now suffers from thyroid problems, her ovaries have been damaged so she can no longer have children, and she discovered she had osteoperosis when her leg broke in January of 2015, the complications of which she is still dealing with.

 MNGIE is a progressive disease that moves at different speeds in different patients.
 Cristina's doctors have declared her need as urgent due to the speed at which her disease is progressing.

 A bone marrow transplant won't cure her, but can stop MNGIE's progress and has the potential to prolong Cristina's life by decades.
 Because no one in her immediate family was a marrow match, for Cristina to have a future that includes the kind of quality of life we would all want, she must now rely on the kindness of a stranger to donate their bone marrow (aka stem cells) to her.